Skip to main content

 Behavior by Rule Type

-allowAction executed automatically, without interruption
+allowAction runs automatically, no interruption

 denyAction silently blocked; worker receives [BLOCKED BY POLICY] error